kakashidinho/metalangle/README.md

 This is a fork of Google's [ANGLE project](https://chromium.googlesource.com/angle/angle).
 It adds Metal API backend support.
 Apple announced OpenGL (ES) deprecation in 2018.
 So the purpose of MetalANGLE is to allow OpenGL ES applications to continue operate on Apple platforms by translating OpenGL ES draw calls to Metal draw calls under the hood.
+It also supports OpenGL ES & Metal's interop.

 __30 Jun 2021 Update:__ Most of this repo's OpenGL ES 3.0 implementing code in Metal has been merged into official `ANGLE` repo.
 Initially, this was the only place where Metal backend's developments took place.
 It is not true anymore as `Apple` are also